chian0418/jiugongge-draw-view/README.md

 ![image](VID_20220105101340_AdobeCreativeCloudExpress.gif)

-When the animation ends , you can get the position
+when the animation ends , you can get the position

 ![image](1641350127296.jpg)